-Three different players recorded three sacks in Week 13, but while the Colts' Denico Autry and the Jets' B.J.
+Three different players recorded three sacks in Week 13, but while the Colts' Denico Autry and the Giants' B.J.
 Hill profited off the coverage behind them, Onyemata's trifecta of takedowns was of a much higher quality.

 Though the Saints' offense laid an egg, the defense - led by Onyemata, who added four tackles, three quarterback hits, and a forced fumble - actually put together an admirable performance.

 Here, Onyemata is lined up with an outside shade over Su'a-Filo.
 Once the ball is snapped, the defensive tackle places his first step on the inside edge of the left guard to influence Su'a-Filo to stay skinny with his set and draw out his hands.
 It works.

 After his first step, Onyemata expands back to the outside edge of Su'a-Filo while perfectly executing a cross-chop-to-club move, keeping his feet and hands in coordination while knocking Su'a-Filo off-balance and leaving him unable to recover.
 From there, Onyemata gets his hips on track to the quarterback and finishes with the sack.

 Onyemata blew past Su'a-Filo in two steps, which is an impressive feat for a 300-pound man.

 His dominance did not stop when the Cowboys decided to run the ball, though, as there was no hiding from the Manitoba product: